 When you are launching a CRM, you need to make some very important decisions early on about what data you want to track as your sales and marketing team grows.
-What data about each of your leads/customers is most valuable to you (e.g. location, other products used, industry, revenue size).
+What data about each of your leads and customers is most valuable to you (e.g. location, other products used, industry, revenue size).
 Tracking this data offers several benefits for your team:

 Insight for customizing the sales process

-What information would be valuable to a sales rep when s/he is speaking to a lead for the first time?
+What information would be valuable to sales reps when they are speaking to a lead for the first time?
 What information gathered during that discovery call could be helpful later in the process?
 These are the questions that you and your head of sales should think through, and build a list of fields to track.

 Let’s consider a quick example: suppose you sell education software into three verticals: K-12, Community College and Four Year Universities.
 In this example, you’d want to create a field “Education Type” with three drop down options that are each of the verticals describe above.